PROBLEMS WITH ELECTROMAGNETIC FIELDS

 NO LONGER AVAILABLE FROM ORGONICS

-Measures: AC electric fields, magnetic fields, and radio/micro
+Measures: AC electric fields, magnetic fields, and radio/microwave

 The Trifield ® 100XE Meter combines all the features needed for fast, accurate measurements of three fields: AC electric and magnetic fields, and radio/microwave emissions.
 It independently measures the electric field and the magnetic field, and is properly scaled to indicate the full magnetude of currents produced by each type of field inside a conductive body.
 As a result, it "sees" much more than anyother electromagnetic pollution meter.